 Then flesh each point out in more detail.
 This will help you write your script, which we’ll discuss a little later.

 Podcast lengths can vary from short 20-minute episodes to full hour-long sessions.
 How long yours is, depends on the content you include and the audience you’re targeting.

 There aren’t any hard or strict rules for how long your episodes should run.
 But a good rule of thumb is don’t cut quality content down to fit a certain length.
 And don’t drag out an episode to make it longer.

 3. What Other Media You’ll Include

-The best podcasts include audio for the intros, playing softly in the background, and to add dramatic effects to points you make.
+The best podcasts include audio for the intros and outros, playing softly in the background, and to add dramatic effects to points you make.
 Audio also adds interest and depth to a podcast that might otherwise feel a little too bland.

 There’s a wealth of license-free music available online you can use.
 Just make sure you review all the license details before using them in your podcasts.

 Here are a few places you can download free audio tracks:

 - Free Music Archive – The #1 source for free music and royalty-free music.

 - YouTube Audio Library – A place to browse and download free music for your podcast.